ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 The basic flow required to update firmware within the constraints and meeting the requirements identified for the API is captured in the existing v0.7 document.

-For version 1.0, we propose to present the same operational flow as a state model of the **Firmware Store**, instaead of an **individual image**, and the existing APIs will work to cause transitions within this alternative state model.
+For version 1.0, we propose to present the same operational flow as a state model of the **Firmware Store**, instead of an **individual image**, and the existing APIs will work to cause transitions within this alternative state model.

 Note
     Although readers might be familiar with the v0.7 image lifecycle-based state model, the definition of a Firmware Store-based state model is clearer without providing explicit linkage to the image states defined in v0.7.